 Experts provide information on microgrids and sustainable energy concepts at virtual graduate training course

-Affordable, reliable and clean energy for all - this is one of the sustainable development goals of the United Nations.
+Affordable, reliable and clean energy for all - this is one of the United Nations Sustainable Development Goals.
 But people still lack access to electricity.
-To change this, scientists from the University of Paderborn and the ECOLOG Institute Lüneburg are working with partners from industry in an international project team to develop new ways to electrify remote regions in East Africa through microgrids, i.e., mini power grids that are separated from each other.
+To change this, scientists from Paderborn University and the ECOLOG Institute Lüneburg are working with partners from industry in an international project team to develop new ways to electrify remote regions in East Africa through microgrids, i.e. mini power grids that are separated from each other.
 The first graduate training course, for which more than 300 participants from Africa, Europe, Asia, North and South America as well as Australia have registered, shows how great the worldwide interest is in these future-oriented and sustainable solutions.
 The aim of the training is to advance the research and development of sustainable modular energy networks to achieve better grid stability in remote areas of East African countries.

 The virtual event titled "Approaching Sustainable Energy Development in East African Countries through an interdisciplinary project on Microgrids" was held from 28 June to 2 July.
 Through training programmes like this, scientists within the project, which is funded by the Federal Ministry of Education and Research (BMBF), passed on practice-relevant knowledge to young scientists and experts.